Is marijuana legal in Hawaii?

 Can I possess and consume marijuana in Hawaii without a medical marijuana card?

 No. For people without a Hawaii medical marijuana card, it is still illegal to possess marijuana of any amount.

 What is the punishment for possessing marijuana without a medical marijuana card in Hawaii?

+Possession of 3 grams or less was decriminalized in Hawaii under House Bill 1383, punishable by a fine of $130.
 Possession of less than one pound is a misdemeanor in Hawaii, with a maximum penalty of one year in jail and up to a $2,000 fine.
 Possessing one pound or more, without intent to distribute, is a felony charge with up to five years in jail and a $10,000 fine.
 Those arrested with five pounds or more may face up to twenty years in prison and a $50,000 fine.
 Possession with intent to distribute within 750 feet of a school or park, or within ten feet of a parked school vehicle is considered a felony, and if convicted, carries a five year sentence and a $10,000 fine.